monheimx9/sonarr-sub-managerr/readme.md

 - [x] Export external tracks already present in the season folder -x (--e**x**ternal)
 - [x] Re-sync subtitles with [ffsubsync](https://github.com/smacke/ffsubsync)
 - [x] Parse subtitles files to guess language
+- [x] Export specific serie by Sonarr serieID -S (--**s**erie)
+- [x] Export specific serie by The TvDbID -T (--tvdbid)

+## Examples of commands
+**-axm** will export all series, extract subtitles from season directories and remux them into the existing mkv containers

+**-gxm** will treat the queue of all recent import/upgrades and, extract subtitles from season directories and remux them

+**-mT 262098** will export the serie number 262098 from The TvDbID and remux subtitles if there are any in the collection

+**-mS** same as before, but with Sonarr serieID

 ## Knows issues and caveats
 Sometimes it happen that you might have one video file that covers multiple episodes (like a Kai version or a special release)